1.1 Sets & Numbers

 According to legend, Hippasus was trying to measure the diagonal of a 1 by 1 square .
 He knew from the Pythagorean theorem that the answer was $\sqrt{2}$, but had been unable to find a rational number that was equal to $2$ when you square it.

-Some accounts say that the other Pythagoreans were so shocked by Hippasus' discovery that they drowned him in the Mediterranean Sea in an attempt to hide irrational numbers from the world.
+Some accounts say that the Pythagoreans were so shocked by Hippasus' discovery that they drowned him in the Mediterranean Sea to try and hide irrational numbers from the world.

 For example, $-0.5$, $\sqrt{2}$, $\frac{7}{3}$, $-0.248$, and $8.\overline{261}$ are all real numbers.

 The set of real numbers is closed under all standard operations including powers and some roots.
-In fact, you can do just about anything to a real number and the result will still be a real number, as long as you do not take the square root of a negative value, something we will look into in a later chapter.
+In fact, you can do just about anything to a real number and the result will still be a real number, as long as you do not take the square root of a negative value, something we will look into in a later chapter, or divide by $0$.

 QUICK CHECK